 - Finally, once you discover them, what's the best way to apply these techniques in your organization for your own marketing use cases?

-Topics of advanced analytics are often discussed in very technical terms.
+Topics of advanced sales and marketing analytics are often discussed in very technical terms.
 In this post, I‘ll present an overview of the top marketing analytics techniques with a focus on the needs of marketers.
 I‘ll walk you through some specific examples to help you gain some intuition on how these techniques work in practice.
 We'll then discuss how data-driven marketers can integrate advanced marketing analytics into their work.

 Advanced Analytics in a Marketing Context